Pinterest launches Creator Code and new comment moderation tools to keep content positive, safe and inspiring

 Today, Pinterest is announcing the upcoming launch of the Creator Code, our content policy designed to keep Pinterest a positive and inspiring place.
-The Code will enforce the acceptance of guidelines before Creators can post Story Pins.
-This effort to mitigate negativity is a critical step in our journey to build a positive experience that adds lasting value to the lives of our more than 450 million users around the world.
+The Code is part of Pinterest's efforts to mitigate negativity and is a critical step in our journey to build a positive experience that adds lasting value to the lives of our more than 450 million users around the world.

 The idea for the Creator Code emerged in the middle of 2020 — a year marked with a global pandemic, political and societal movements and riots around the world.
 In opposition to online media taking a dark turn alongside these events, ranging from health misinformation to political rhetoric to call-out culture, Pinterest continues to invest in keeping the platform safe and inspiring.
 On Pinterest, Creators have the unique opportunity to support and inspire people on their inspiration journeys with positive, inclusive and actionable ideas, during a time when they most need it.

 "We’ve been building Pinterest for 11 years, and ever since our users routinely tell us that Pinterest is the ‘last positive corner of the internet’.
 In that time, we’ve also learned that you need to design positivity into online platforms as deliberately as much as you design negativity out.
 The Creator Code is a human-centric way for Creators to understand how to be successful on Pinterest while using their voice to keep Pinterest positive and inclusive." -Evan Sharp, Co-Founder, Chief Design and Creative Officer, Pinterest

 The Creator Code is a set of guidelines intended to educate and build community around making inclusive and compassionate content.
 The Code outlines specific rules that Creators must follow, including:

 - Be kind: Ensure content doesn’t insult or put others down

 - Check my facts: Make sure information is accurate and factual